aws-samples/sample-devops-agent-eks-workshop/README.md

 ./fault-injection/rollback-rds-sg-block.sh
 ```

-**DevOps Agent Investigation Prompt:**
+**DevOps Agent Investigation Prompts:**

-> "Orders and checkout are completely down.
-Getting 500 errors but RDS looks healthy in the console."
+> **Investigation Details:** "Orders and checkout are completely down.
+Getting 500 errors.
+RDS shows healthy in the console but apps can't seem to connect."

+> **Investigation Starting Point:** "Check the RDS security groups and VPC flow logs.
+The database is up but something is blocking connections."

 ---